-- A) How long is the stack? is about the length of the stack which would be measured with centimeters, not cubic centimeters. - B) How many squares cover the surface? is about the area of the stack.
+A) How long is the stack?
+This is a question about the length of the stack.
+Length would be measured with centimeters, not cubic centimeters.

+B) How many squares cover the surface?
+This is a question about the area of the stack.
 This might be appropriate if we wanted to know how much paper it would take to cover the outside of the stack, but it doesn't tell us the volume.
-Area is measured in square centimeters, not cubic centimeters. - D) What is the length times the width? is a question about area, not volume.
+Area is measured in square centimeters, not cubic centimeters.

+D) What is the length times the width?
+This is a question about area, not volume.